ncc-airhealth/korea-geovariable/README.md

 ### Prerequisites

 - Python 3.11 or later
-- PostgreSQL 14 or later with PostGIS extension
+- PostgreSQL 15 or later with PostGIS extension
 - `uv` package manager
+- `redis` server: use docker or run `redis-server` in macOS

 ### Quick Start